11

 this morning, after the major thunderstorms and heavy rain of last night, the

-tables in the courtyard were covered in a fine dust.
+courtyard were covered in a fine dust.
 The owner or manager of our little hotel said

 that Fuego started smoking again, maybe on Thursday or Friday, and the ash is